John Batchelor (missionary): Early life and missionary career

 John Batchelor was born in Uckfield, East Sussex son of William Batchelor, a local tailor and parish clerk.
 Batchelor attended Uckfield Grammar School and with the support of the Rev. E.T.
 Cardale was accepted as a candidate for study at the Church Missionary Society College, Islington.

 On 22 September 1875, Batchelor set out with a group of Church Missionary Society (CMS) missionaries for Hong Kong.
-Arriving in Hong Kong on 11 November 1875 he immediately set about studying the Chinese language.
+Arriving in Hong Kong on 11 November 1875, he immediately set about studying the Chinese language.
 While in Hong Kong Batchelor fell ill to malaria and hearing that the climate in Hokkaido was similar to his native England left for Hokkaido via Yokohama.
-He left Hong Kong on 31 May 1877, then on 16 July he boarded a freight ship to Hakkodate from Yokahama.
-In Hakkodate he was assigned as a junior to the senior missionary Walter Dening of the CMS, settling in the city's Motomachi district.
+He left Hong Kong on 31 May 1877, then on 16 July he boarded a freight ship to Hakodate from Yokahama.
+In Hakodate he was assigned as a junior to the senior missionary Walter Dening of the CMS, settling in the city's Motomachi district.
 It was in Hakodate that he had his first encounter with the Ainu.